amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/qs-in-depth.md

 ## Part 1: Quick Sort

-## Part 2: Partition

-### for loop,`for (let j = minIndex; j <= maxIndex - 1; j++)`

-Correct!
-The line `for (let j = minIndex; j <= maxIndex - 1; j++)` initiates a loop that iterates through a subarray starting from the `minIndex` and continuing until the second-to-last element, which is represented by `maxIndex - 1`.

-Here's a breakdown:

-- `let j = minIndex`: The loop starts with `j` assigned the value of `minIndex`, which is the index of the first element in the subarray that needs to be partitioned.

-- `j <= maxIndex - 1`: The loop continues as long as `j` is less than or equal to `maxIndex - 1`.
-This condition ensures that the loop iterates through all elements up to the second-to-last element in the subarray.
-This is because the last element (`maxIndex`) is the pivot element, which is already in its sorted position.

-- `j++`: After each iteration of the loop, the value of `j` is incremented by one, effectively moving to the next element in the subarray.

-So yes, you're right in your understanding.
-The loop iterates through the subarray from the smallest element (at `minIndex`) to the second-to-last element (at `maxIndex - 1`) to compare each element with the pivot and determine whether it should be moved to the left or right side of the pivot during the partitioning process.

 ### `pi = partition(arr, minIndex, maxIndex);`

 > **For the range, we will do the partition.
 First cycle, range would be from 0 to end.
 Partition function should return the position of pivot after partition**